For Johnny and Matthew: Blue Jackets play their home opener with Gaudreaus in mind

 The only rules — play the game the way "Johnny Hockey" would and with him in mind.

 Emotions ran high in Columbus on Tuesday night, when the Blue Jackets paid tribute to their star and his late brother Matthew at their home opener against the Florida Panthers.
-Among the highlights: A banner was raised to the rafters in Gaudreau's memory, as fans cheered, both teams stick-tapped the ice in the traditional hockey salute, and his family looked on, their arms intertwined.
+Among the highlights: A banner was raised to the rafters in Gaudreau's memory as both teams stick-tapped the ice in the traditional hockey salute and his family looked on, arms intertwined.

-And before the puck dropped, the teams stood still as 13 seconds — Johnny Gaudreau's number — ran off the clock and with his left-wing position vacant, the Blue Jackets sending four skaters onto the ice instead of the usual five.
-The puck dropped, and the the Blue Jackets' Sean Monahan passed it to Florida's Sam Bennett.
+At game time, the teams stood still as 13 seconds — Johnny Gaudreau's number — ran off the clock and with his left-wing position vacant, the Blue Jackets sending four skaters onto the ice instead of the usual five.
+The puck dropped, and the Blue Jackets' Sean Monahan passed it to Florida's Sam Bennett.

 Monahan and Bennett were teammates with Johnny Gaudreau in Calgary.
 It couldn't have been more fitting.